 - Coconut milk: I recommend using full-fat canned coconut milk in this recipe for it to come out with comparable richness to the non-vegetarian version.
 Do not use "coconut cream" which tends to be a bit too fatty and oily, and often has funky thickeners and additives that can affect the outcome of this recipe.
 You can get away with substituting a different plant-based milk of your preference, as long as it is unflavored and unsweetened.

-- Asafoetida: Asafoetida, also known as hing, is a pungent and potent spice commonly used in Indian cuisine.
+- Asafetida: Asafetida, also known as hing, is a pungent and potent spice commonly used in Indian cuisine.
 It is derived from the resin of the Ferula plant, which is native to Central Asia and the Middle East.
 For this particular dish, I recommend using asafoetida powder, rather than the pure resin block form, as it is easier to measure and use in small amounts.

 See the recipe card at the bottom of this page for the complete list of ingredients and their quantities.

 - Sattvic- This recipe can be easily modified to be completely sattvic!
+And guess, what?
+I have a TON of great sattvic recipes you can serve with it.
 Simply remove the onions and garlic from the recipe, and add ½ teaspoon of hing (asafetida powder) to the yogurt marinade for the seitan.

 You wanna see how this yummy thing gets made?
 I will walk you through the whole quick process.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.

 Whisk the yogurt marinade ingredients in a container.

 Stir in the seitan pieces and marinate for at least 2 hours in the refrigerator, or overnight if you have time.

 Heat 2 tablespoons of olive oil in a large skillet.
 When the oil is hot, add the marinated seitan.